drscream/nic-cz-dns-crawler/README.md

 …
 ```

-The progress info with timestamp is printed to stderr, so you can save the output easily – `python main.py list.txt > result`.
+The progress info with timestamp is printed to stderr, so you can save just the output easily – `python main.py list.txt > result`.

 If you want formatted JSONs, just pipe the output through [jq](https://stedolan.github.io/jq/): `python main.py list.txt | jq`.